nicolasdao/webfunc/README.md

 const { getActiveEnv } = require('webfunc')
 const activeEnv = getActiveEnv()
 ```
-Using the previous _webconfig.json_, if the _active_ property is set to "default", the the value of _activeEnv_ will be the following JSON object:
+Using the previous _webconfig.json_, if the _active_ property is set to "default", then the value of _activeEnv_ will be the following JSON object:
 ```js
 {
   "functionName": "helloneap",